 Smart thermostats can keep your comfy and help you save big on energy costs, but maybe you've held off because you don't think it's worth the hassle.
 The 3rd Generation Nest Learning Thermostat isn't a huge leap forward from previous models — it has a larger and easier to read display, and can detect movement from farther away.
 However, it's not just the hardware, but the technology behind it that makes the $249 Nest so compelling.
 It can learn your behavior and adjust the temperature accordingly, and Nest's new connected home platform promises even more integration with other smart home devices.
-Read on to see why it's well worth the investment.
+Read on to see why it's well worth the investment, and on our list of the best smart thermostats.

 Editor's Note: This review was updated on 3/3/16 to reflect the fact that the Nest is compatible with the Amazon Echo.